 Professor Amanda Thrift’s session on data gaps in LMICs, resonated with the comments I have heard from many SSOs: that they need better data to plan their stroke support activities.
 Stroke is often not a priority in many LMICs, where health systems have often been set up in response to communicable diseases and malnutrition.

-There are few high quality stroke incidence studies, many studies are outdated and also may not reflect what is happening countrywide.
+There are few high-quality stroke incidence studies, many studies are outdated and also may not reflect what is happening countrywide.
 A potential solution to bridge the data gap is the current Lancet Commission on stroke in LMICs.
 This includes a survey of government and health professionals to identify hospital-based registries, to establish whether health records are used, and to identify other clinical databases.
-As SSOs know, better estimates of data on stroke give greater leverage with policy makers to reallocate resources to stroke, and longitudinal data enables assessment of the effectiveness of their interventions.
+As SSOs know, better estimates of data on stroke give greater leverage with policymakers to reallocate resources to stroke, and longitudinal data enables assessment of the effectiveness of their interventions.

 Professor Jeyaraj Pandian’s session underlined the reality of stroke care in LMICs in Asia.
 The challenges for pre-hospital care are the lack of availability of ambulances and the volume of traffic in many urban settings, which means precious time is wasted.

 A challenge in proving stroke unit care is the low number of neurologists in relation to the level of population.
-Professor Pandian shared examples from India, including the implementation of stroke unit care utilising existing resources and training frontline health workers to identify stroke.
+Professor Pandian shared examples from India, including the implementation of stroke unit care utilising existing resources and training frontline health workers to identify a stroke.
 In both cases, the interventions showed better outcomes for stroke patients.
-These innovations are valuable examples for SSOs to use in their advocacy and awareness raising activities.
+These innovations are valuable examples for SSOs to use in their advocacy and awareness-raising activities.